rithmschool/intermediate_javascript/unit-01/06-introduction-to-oop.md

 ### What is Object Oriented Programming?

 Object oriented programming is a method of programming that attempts to model some process or thing in the world as a __class__ or __object__.
 An object in this case is not the same as JavaScript's version of an object.
 Instead, you can conceptually think of a class or object as something that has data and can perform operations on that data.
 With object oriented programming, the goal is to _encapsulate_ your code into logical groupings using classes so that you can reason about your code at a higher level.
-Let's see an examples:
+Let's see an example:

 ### Poker Example